Berkeley-CS195/sp23/content/about.md

 * On Saturday, readings for the following week will be posted.
 * On Thursday, you should complete the weekly survey by 2 PM.
-* on Fridays, from 3 - 4 PM, class will be held.
+* On Fridays, from 3 - 4 PM, class will be held.

 Surveys
 -------